Introduction to the buildsystem¶

 p= to make it short) argument:

--j <cores> parameter to specify how many
+-j <threads> parameter to specify how many threads will be

-Example for using 4 cores:
+Example for using 4 threads:

 scons platform=x11 -j 4